mov-cli/mov-cli/README.md

 With the prerequisites installed, mov-cli can be installed via the pip command on python versions 3.8 and up.

 > [!WARNING]
-> As of right now mov-cli **v4** isn't avaible on pip.
+> As of right now mov-cli **v4** isn't available on pip.
 Use the command below if you would like to install the development version:
 > ```sh
 > pip install git+https://github.com/mov-cli/mov-cli@v4 -U
 > ```